-- (a) submitted in a plain sealed package or envelope bearing a pre- printed label supplied by the Trust (or the word "tender" followed by the subject to which it relates) and the latest date and time for the receipt of such tender addressed to the Chief Executive or nominated Manager; - (b) that tender envelopes/ packages shall not bear any names or marks indicating the sender.
-The use of courier/postal services must not identify the sender on the envelope or on any receipt so required by the deliverer. - (iii) Every tender for goods, materials, services or disposals shall embody such of the NHS Standard Contract Conditions as are applicable. - (iv) Every tender for building or engineering works (except for maintenance work, when Estmancode guidance shall be followed) shall embody or be in the terms of the current edition of one of the Joint Contracts Tribunal Standard Forms of Building

-Contract or Department of the Environment (GC/Wks) Standard forms of contract amended to comply with EU regulations, Procure21 and Private Finance Initiatives; or, when the content of the work is primarily engineering, the General Conditions of Contract recommended by the Institution of Mechanical and Electrical Engineers and the Association of Consulting Engineers (Form A), or (in the case of civil engineering work) the General Conditions of Contract recommended by the Institute of Civil Engineers, the Association of Consulting Engineers and the Federation of Civil Engineering Contractors.
-These documents shall be modified and/or amplified to accord with Department of Health guidance and, in minor respects, to cover special features of individual projects.
+- (i) submitted in a plain sealed package or envelope bearing a pre- printed label supplied by the Trust (or the word "tender" followed by the subject to which it relates) and the latest date and time for the receipt of such tender addressed to the Chief Executive or nominated Manager; - (ii) that tender envelopes/ packages shall not bear any names or marks indicating the sender.
+The use of courier/postal services must not identify the sender on the envelope or on any receipt so required by the deliverer. - (iii) Every tender for goods, materials, services or disposals shall embody such of the NHS Standard Contract Conditions as are applicable. - (iv) Every tender for building or engineering works (except for maintenance work, when Estmancode guidance shall be followed) shall embody or be in the terms of the current edition of one of the Joint Contracts Tribunal Standard Forms of Building Contract or Department of the Environment (GC/Wks) Standard forms of contract amended to comply with GPA, Procure21+/Procure22 and Private Finance Initiatives; or, when the content of the work is primarily engineering, the General Conditions of Contract recommended by the Institution of Mechanical and Electrical Engineers and the Association of Consulting Engineers (Form A), or (in the case of civil engineering work) the General Conditions of Contract recommended by the Institute of Civil Engineers, the Association of Consulting Engineers and the Federation of Civil Engineering Contractors.
+These documents shall be modified and/or amplified to accord with Department of Health and Social Care guidance and, in minor respects, to cover special features of individual projects.

-16.6.2 Receipt and safe custody of paper hard copy and tenders issued electronically from an approved Trust Officer's email address
+7.13 Receipt and safe custody of paper hard copy and tenders issued electronically from an approved Trust Officer's email address

-The Chief Executive or his nominated representative will be responsible for the receipt, endorsement and safe custody of tenders received until the time appointed for their opening.

-The date and time of receipt of each tender shall be endorsed on the tender envelope/package.
+- 7.13.1 The Chief Executive or his nominated representative will be responsible for the receipt, endorsement and safe custody of tenders received until the time appointed for their opening. - 7.13.2 The date and time of receipt of each tender shall be endorsed on the tender envelope/package.

-16.6.3 Opening tenders and Register of tenders
+7.14 Opening tenders and Register of tenders

-Tenders issued electronically via the TM System should be submitted and opened in accordance with the TM System protocols.
+- 7.14.1 Tenders issued electronically via the TM System should be submitted and opened in accordance with the TM System protocols.
 These protocols having been agreed with the system provider and having been approved by the Trust's Internal Audit System prior to implementation.
-The Tenders will remain within the TM System under a password controlled and time locked secure electronic environment.

-Tenders issued electronically from an approved Trust Officer email address must be returned addressed to the Director of Finance or delegated officer and submitted in accordance with the notified tender deadline.
+The Tenders will remain within the TM System under a password controlled and time locked secure electronic environment. - 7.14.2 Tenders issued electronically from an approved Trust Officer email address must be returned addressed to the Executive Director of Finance or delegated officer and submitted in accordance with the notified tender deadline.

-Tenders issued by paper hard copy should be opened:
+7.15 Tenders issued by paper hard copy should be opened: